 2 lime leaves, torn into pieces

-4 salmon fillets (approx. 1 inch think), preferably organic, skinned (about 1 1/2 pounds in total)
+4 salmon fillets (approx. 1 inch thick), preferably organic, skinned (about 1 1/2 pounds in total)

 3 tablespoons unsalted butter

 1 onion, chopped finely

 1/2 teaspoon ground cumin